santiment/academy/src/docs/santiment-queries/metric-tables/index.md

 ### Using precomputed metrics to build new metrics

-Not all metrics are build from the raw data only.
+Not all metrics are built from the raw data only.
 Some of the metrics are computed by combining a set of pre-computed metrics.

 The MVRV is defined as the ratio between the Market Value and Realized Value.